exercism/configlet/README.md

 In this case, the track has chosen to implement two of the three available tests.
 If a track uses a _test generator_ to generate an exercise's test suite, it _must_ use the contents of the `tests.toml` file to determine which tests to include in the generated test suite.

-To check every Practice Exercise `tests.toml` file for available tests updates (exiting with a non-zero exit code if there is at least one test case that appears in the exercise's canonical data, but not in the `tests.toml`):
+To check every Practice Exercise `tests.toml` file for available tests updates (exiting with a nonzero exit code if there is at least one test case that appears in the exercise's canonical data, but not in the `tests.toml`):

 ```shell
 configlet sync --tests